 Online:To apply online, please click here to access the application.

-An Income Support Worker will verify all your information.
-He or she will determine you eligibility and will explain how the Ontario Works program can help you.
+An Income Support Worker will verify all of your information.
+He or she will determine your eligibility and will explain how the Ontario Works program can help you.
 This includes discussing your rights and responsibilities and work with you on your future plans.